Written by Natasha Pivovar — Updated: Wednesday, August 2, 2023

 Without health insurance, standard cataract surgery can cost between $3,000 - $6,000 per eye.
 Note: It’s common to perform surgery on one eye at a time to reduce risk of permanent vision loss.
 Medicare will cover your cataract surgery differently, depending on your type of coverage (Original Medicare, Medigap, and Medicare Advantage).

 Medicare Part A may pay some of the costs of the surgery if the surgery requires hospitalization.
-Medicare Part B will cover 80% of your cataract surgery if your surgery takes place in an outpatient facility.
-Without a Medigap plan, you'll be responsible for the remaining 20% (your coinsurance).
+Medicare Part B covers 80% of your cataract surgery if your surgery takes place in an outpatient facility.
+Original Medicare doesn’t cover all of your medical costs—without a Medicare Supplement plan, you'll be responsible for the remaining 20% (your coinsurance).

-Medigap plans are intended to fill the gaps in Original Medicare.
-They’ll help you cover the 20% of costs not covered.
-If you have a Plan G, for example, once you’ve met your Medicare Part B deductible, which is $226 in 2023, you’ll owe nothing for Medicare-covered services, including cataract surgery.
+Medicare Supplement plans fill the gaps left from Original Medicare.
+They’ll help you cover the 20% of out-of-pocket costs not covered.
+If you have a Plan G, for example, once you’ve met your Medicare Part B deductible, which is $240 in 2024, you’ll owe nothing for Medicare-covered services, including cataract surgery.

 Medicare Advantage plans (also known as Medicare Part C) must provide at least the same amount of coverage as Original Medicare.
 This means that if you have a Medicare Advantage plan, cataract surgery is covered, as long as your surgeon is in network.
 One of the drawbacks of Medicare Advantage plans is that they may require prior authorization for covered services, so be sure to check your summary of benefits to avoid surprise bills!